d-callan/tui-datamonkey/README.md

 # Datamonkey TUI Client

 A modern terminal user interface (TUI) for interacting with the Datamonkey phylogenetic analysis service.
+Useful for fast and lightweight testing, fun, shiggles.

 ## Features